 Policy Title: Complaints and Grievances

 Guild Program: Youth Date Approved by Date Approved by Board:

-Programs 6/1/2021 6/8/2021
+Programs CEO: 6/1/2022 6/1/2022

 Licensing Agencies: DEEC, DESE Date(s) Approved by

-Licensing: DESE 2016,
+Licensing: DESE 2022

-DEEC 2017
+DEEC 2022

 Internal Procedure Legal Authority Refere ences: 102 CMR 3.04(3)(i); 603

 Reference: CMR 18.05 (1.b.16)

-The Guild for Human Services recognizes and respects the rights of parents and students and encourages them to voice any concerns to their student's team and work as a team to find resolution.
-When satisfactory resolution cannot be reached formal complaints and grievances can be made.
-These complaints and grievances must be reviewed and addressed by members of the Guild's leadership team in a timely manner with clear communication to the individual who raised the concern.
+The Guild for Human Services recognizes and respects the rights of parents and students and encourages them to voice any concerns or complaint to their student's team and work as a team to find resolution.
+When a satisfactory resolution cannot be reached to a complaint, a formal grievance can be made.
+Any Grievance must be reviewed and addressed by members of the Guild's leadership team in a timely manner with clear communication to the individual who raised the concern.

-Complaints or grievances may be presented either verbally, in writing or using adaptive communication methods.
-Guild students may register a formal complaint and will have access to social stories and accessible tools for individuals to communicate a formal complaint at each Guild site.
-When a staff person receives a complaint or grievance, s/he will immediately notify the Chief Education Officer, Chief Operating Officer or the Chief Clinical Officer depending on the nature of the grievance.
-The Chief Executive Officer will also be notified of the grievance/complaint.
+Grievances may be presented either verbally, in writing or using adaptive communication methods.
+Guild students may register a formal grievance and will have access to social stories and accessible tools for individuals to communicate.
+Grievance should be submitted to the Chief Operating Officer.
+The Chief Executive Officer will also be notified of the grievance.

-Complaints about potential or suspected student abuse or neglect are referred to the Internal Abuse Investigation Committee (IAIC).
-IAIC meets within 24 hours of the complaint and determines what follow-up is necessary (e.g. internal investigation, filing of a 51-A or DPPC complaint, notification to DESE, parents and LEA).
+Reports of potential or suspected student abuse or neglect are referred to the Internal Abuse Investigation Committee (IAIC).
+IAIC meets within 24 hours of the complaint and determines what follow-up is necessary (e.g. internal investigation, filing of a 51-A or DPPC complaint, notification to DESE, DEEC, parents and LEA).
 (Note: Please see the Student Abuse and Neglect Policy.)

-After a complaint or grievance is reviewed, it will be responded to within five (5) working days of receipt.
+After a grievance is reviewed, it will be responded to within five (5) working days of receipt.
 The response may be by telephone or a meeting with a following written response.
-The person making the complaint can request a conference with the Quality Assurance team, a Chief Officer and/or other members of the individual's team should they have any concerns, questions or input.
+The person making the grievances can request a conference with the Chief operating Officer should they have any concerns, questions or input.
 The Chief Executive Officer maintains open communication with parents/guardians and students and wants to hear about any unresolved concerns, grievances or complaints.